Therapy Today, April 2014, When the Bully is a Fellow Therapist

 BoxRox: Competitive Fitness Magazine, June 2015, What Exactly is the Problem with Bulk, Ladies?

-My experience as a coach and as a psychologist has seen me in the middle of an internal battle female athletes often face between following the ideals of traditional feminine beauty and creating a body built for performance.
+Female athletes often face a battle between following the ideals of traditional feminine beauty and creating a body built for performance.
 This article aims to question where our fears of muscularity come from and how to cope with the conflicting demands of a body suited for sport and social norms for the female form.

 Bulk Powders, August 2015, Clean Eating with the Kids